SMRs and AI as the New ‘Pump and Dump’: Hyped, Extractive, Exploitative, and Toxic

 BONUS RESOURCES

-Below are a few straightforward or easy-to-understand resources that didn’t make it into the main piece above (or weren’t adequately highlighted) but which I found compelling.
+Below are a few straightforward resources that didn’t make it into the main piece above but which I found compelling.
 These are all videos, and so you can watch or listen to them at your leisure.

 1. In the article above, I don’t discuss some of nuclear power’s other shortcomings, including the fact that (as Greenpeace activists who have repeatedly broken into heavily guarded nuclear facilities have shown), nuclear power plants can become targets for terrorists or, in times of war, adversaries.
 Greenpeace has an excellent short video that sums up these additional arguments against nuclear power.
 Watch it here.